( ⇪ Classes )

 In combat, psithieves use a combination of precise attacks and powers to steal abilities from their opponents.
 At lower levels, a psithief concentrates on flanking foes and delivering sneak attacks.
 As a psithief progresses in level, his ability to manifest powers grows stronger, allowing him to psionically augment his modest combat abilities.
 A psithief’s most potent ability allows him to temporarily steal powers, power effects, and even energy resistances from his opponents.

-Alignment: Most psithieves are neutral.
+Alignment: Most psithieves are neutral (Path of Equity).
 They view the world as a place full of challenges and interesting opportunities and rarely give much thought to morality.
 Even psithieves with genuinely good intentions occasionally get caught up in the challenge of an adventure and fail to see (or decide to intentionally overlook) the moral implications of their actions.

 Evil psithieves are callous and cruel, using their abilities to trick, blackmail, or destroy anyone who has something they want or stands in the way of their personal agenda.